 How certain genres of music start can be a mystery.
-Usually, a body of bands at a specific time begin experimenting with certain similar sounds or themes, and they either begin influencing one another and touring together (metalcore) or the media lumps them together into a single movement (grunge).
-Once the genre is established, fans then spend years arguing about who really started it, or which band epitomized that scene.
+Usually, a body of bands at a specific time begin experimenting with certain similar sounds or themes, and they either influence one another and tour together (metalcore), or the media lumps them together into a single movement (grunge).
+Once the genre is established, fans then spend years arguing about who really started it, or which band epitomised that scene.

 A Day To Remember